Mircoxi/srcds-base/README.md

 to download the server you want, and a `srcds` user has been created to run them. .NET 7.0 is included to be able to run DepotDownloader, and all i386 dependencies for srcds are preinstalled.

+The directory `home/srcds/sourcemod` contains the latest builds of MetaMod and SourceMod, at image build time.
+This can be copied into the folder of whatever game you intend to install after running `depotdownloader`.
+This is unconfigured, and you'll need to add your own plugins and admin definitions.

 ### Usage

 Simply use the latest image as a base in your Dockerfile.
 Example: